Motor Vehicle Compensation Scheme

 - You will need to discuss any transactions you wish to make involving your modified vehicle with us as this may affect your entitlement.

-- If you disagree with a decision we've made under MVCS, you can ask us to review your claim.
-The review will be undertaken by the Commission following a request in writing from you within three months of the decision.
+- If you disagree with a decision we've made under the MVCS, you can ask us to review your claim.
+You must make a request for a review in writing within three months of the decision.
 Your request must provide reasons why you consider the decision is incorrect.
 If you're unhappy with the outcome of the review, you may seek review by the Administrative Appeals Tribunal.

 What to tell us